Bernardo-MG/spring-ws-security-soap-example/src/site/markdown/architecture.md

 While the architecture tries to be very simple there are some things which require a bit of detailing.

+## Spring usage

+As the project is based on [Spring-WS][spring-ws] it makes a heavy use of [Spring][spring].
+All the components are loaded and connected inside Spring contexts.

+These contexts are defined in XML configuration files, found in the *context* folder.
+But these only tell which pieces are used and how are they connected.
+The actual values, including the classes used, are stored in properties files inside the *config* folder.

-## The endpoint architecture
+## The web service architecture

+![Web service structure][ws-structure]

+### Security concern

+Security is a transversal need for the web service, and transparent to it.
+In the endpoint itself this is achieved with the use of interceptors, which will take all the SOAP messages sent or received and apply the security protocol to them.

 ### Endpoint layer

+An endpoint is one of the access points to the web service, each having their own interface, based on a public contract offered as a WSDL file.

-Each endpoint is based on the [ExampleEntityEndpoint][entity-endpoint].
-To this a security layer is added through security interceptors, which take and process the SOAP messages.
+Each of them is based on the [ExampleEntityEndpoint][entity-endpoint].

 ### Service layer

-The endpoints are supported by the [ExampleEntityService][entity-service].
-This just hides a persistence repository.
+The service layer contains all the business logic.
+In this example this takes the shape of a single service, the [ExampleEntityService][entity-service], which just hides the access to the persistence layer.

 ### Persistence layer

+In the persistence layer access to the data used by the application is provided through the  [ExampleEntityRepository][entity-repository].
-The persistence layer is created with the help of [Spring][spring], [Hibernate][hibernate] and an in-memory [H2][h2] database.
-The context file for this is in the *context/persistence.xml* file.

-A pair of scripts found inside the *db* resources folder create and populate the tables.
+This is a [Spring-JPA][spring-jpa] repository, which with the help of [Hibernate][hibernate] will connect to an in-memory [H2][h2] database.
+This database is populated using a pair of scripts found inside the *db* resources folder.

-Access to the persistent data is done through the [ExampleEntityRepository][entity-repository], a Spring JPA repository.

 ## The client architecture